How to Be a Good Roof Salesman

 3. Steer clear from the word “no”

 How should a salesperson address a question about something his or her product can’t deliver?
-Steve is always forthcoming about aspects of his product that don’t live up to customers’ expectations.
+Steve was always forthcoming about aspects of his product that don’t live up to customers’ expectations.
 Roofing contractors should be mindful to not over promise but to over deliver instead.
 For example, if a contractor can not meet a customer’s aggressive deadline, he should explain why it’s best to allow for the time needed to do a job well and how rushing things can lead to potential pitfalls.
 Likewise, if a customer wants a particular product on their roof, often there are contingencies.
 Is the product available in the local market?
 Is it a product that will work well on the customer’s house?

 Tip for Contractors